Here is everything you need to know for watching the XXIV Olympic Winter Games starting on Wednesday, Feb. 2.

 Sling Blue subscribers can watch live TV on up to three screens at once.

-NBC is available on AT&T TV’s Entertainment bundle, which costs $69.99 per month.
-Subscribers get 65+ channels, 20 hours of Cloud DVR and 40,000 on-demand shows.
+The Entertainment bundle costs $69.99 per month.
+Subscribers get 65+ channels, unlimited Cloud DVR and 40,000 on-demand shows.
+You can watch live TV on 20 screens at once.

 YouTube TV has 85+ channels and unlimited Cloud DVR.
 The live TV service carries all the live TV channels with Olympic coverage.